Sunday, September 6, 2020

 1. In 2012, a ferry was brought over from a Japanese shipping company.
 It had been in operation for 18 years and was close to retirement in Japan.
 Before 2012, the official retirement age for a ferry boat in Korea was 20 years old.
 However, this age limit was changed under the Lee Myung-bak government, allowing for a 30-year-old ferry boat to continue operating.
 This decision was made as a result of Lee's promotion of new capitalism with deregulation policies during his presidency.
 Unfortunately, due to this law change, the current ferry was imported in 2012 as a used vessel, which had already been in operation for 18 years.
 This decision is frustrating and unfortunate, as it was a result of the senseless government and Sewol's choice to import such an aging ferry for Korean passengers.

 2. It is reported that the ferry boat has been imported and rebuilt to increase its passenger capacity and space.
-However, it is important to ensure that the rebuilding was carried out by the safety codes.
+However, it is important to ensure that the rebuilding is carried out by the safety codes.
 Additionally, a thorough investigation of the ferry's technical issues is necessary.
 The government's official inspection agency should also be investigated to ensure safety standards are met.

 3. On the day the ferry sunk, there were two inexperienced crew members in charge - one controlling the ferry and the other navigating.
 Both had less than a year's experience.
 The captain, Lee Joonsuk, who was 69 years old, had left them in charge for a while.
 It is unclear how many containers and cars were on board or whether they were properly secured.
 Reports suggest that many containers fell when the ferry suddenly tilted to the left and began to sink.
 It should be noted that Lee was a replacement for the regular captain who was on vacation.
 Unfortunately, the situation only got worse.